-The World Heritage Committee began to look seriously at training issues in relation to the implementation of the World Heritage Committee following a survey of the Committee's provisions for training assistance carried out in the early 90s.
+The World Heritage Committee began to look seriously at training issues in relation to the implementation of the World Heritage Convention following a survey of the Committee's provisions for training assistance carried out in the early 90s.
 The Committee asked ICCROM during the 1994 Bureau meeting to develop a global training strategy for World Cultural Heritage sites.
 Since then, ICCROM has been actively pursuing this mandate.

-Two international meetings have been held focussed on different facets of the problem; as well, regional training strategies have been developed for Africa (in collaboration with the World Heritage Centre), Latin America (historic cities) and SE Asia.
+Two international meetings have been held focussed on different facets of the problem.
+As well, regional training strategies have been developed, in collaboration with the World Heritage Centre, for Sub-Saharan Africa, Latin America (historic cities), North Eastern Europe (historic cities) and SE Asia.
 These initiatives have brought forth many issues, proposals and principles relevant to improving the Committee's use of its training funds.

-In the light of these experiences, and in the changing context of the Committee's priorities (as emerging from the Global Strategy and the results of the forthcoming periodic reporting cycle), ICCROM believes it opportune to now examine the various possibilities open to the Committee to enhance its training effectiveness.
-The purpose of this paper is to review the history of these recent initiatives and to propose recommendations meant to strengthen the Committee's approach to training for the benefit of World Cultural Heritage.
+In the light of the Committee's mandate to ICCROM in 1994, experiences in elaborating the strategy, and in the changing context of the Committee's priorities (as emerging from the Global Strategy and the results of the forthcoming periodic reporting cycle), ICCROM believes it opportune to present its Global Training Strategy for cultural heritage to the Committee for review and approval.